polsys/ennemi/docs/kaisaniemi.md

-By some statistical theory, averaging 3 estimations should reduce the uncertainty to $1/\sqrt{3} \approx 0.6$ of the original, given that the distributions are approximately equal.
+By some statistical theory, averaging 3 estimations should reduce the uncertainty to $1/\sqrt{3} \approx 0.6$ of the original, assuming that the distributions are approximately equal.

 Given this result, it would probably make sense to update the pairwise MI plots with averaging as well.